mrubyc/mrubyc-test/README.md

 ```
 ~/your_project $ tree
 .
-├── .mrubycconfig               # Created by mrubyc-utils
+├── Mrubycfile                # Created by mrubyc-utils
-├── .ruby-version               # It should be mruby's version something like 'mruby-1.4.1'
+├── .ruby-version             # It should be mruby's version like 'mruby-3.0.0'
 ├── Makefile
 ├── build
 ├── components